epiverse-trace/epidemics/README.md

 ## Quick start

-Here we show an example of using *epidemics* to model an epidemic in the U.K population with an $R_0$ similar to that of pandemic influenza, with heterogeneity in social contacts among different age groups, and with the implementation of school closures to dampen the spread of the infection.
+Here we show an example of using *epidemics* to model an epidemic in the U.K. population with an $R_0$ similar to that of pandemic influenza, with heterogeneity in social contacts among different age groups, and with the implementation of school closures to dampen the spread of the infection.

 ``` r